 In September, a group of 50 mostly Japanese Americans from Chicago headed to Los Angeles to experience JACL Chicago’s highly anticipated Kansha, Too! program.

-The itinerary included a reception at the Japanese American National Museum, where JANM CEO Greg Kimura welcomed participants; tours of the historic Little Tokyo neighborhood; workshops exploring different aspects of the incarceration experience; and a day trip to Manzanar guided by the knowledgable NPS Park Ranger Rose Masters.
+The itinerary included a reception at the Japanese American National Museum, where JANM CEO Greg Kimura welcomed participants; tours of the historic Little Tokyo neighborhood; workshops exploring different aspects of the incarceration experience; and a day trip to Manzanar guided by the knowledgeable NPS Park Ranger Rose Masters.
 The program sparked ideas, connections, and conversations that will continue beyond the program.
-Here are a few of our participants’ reflections on their experience.
+Below are a few of our participants’ reflections on their experience.

 You can also read their reflections in the November-December 2015 issue of the Chicago JACLer.

-by Roy Yamamoto
+THE LOST GENERATIONS by Roy Yamamoto

 Our Japanese-American parents and grandparents can probably be considered the lost generations, as they lost their livelihood during World War II when they were rounded up and put into detention camps.